transmute-industries/cose/README.md

 ## Usage

-🔥 This package is not stable or suitable for product use cases 🚧
+🔥 This package is not stable or suitable for production use 🚧

-This package is mostly developed to support various COSE related IETF drafts.

 ```bash
 npm install '@transmute/cose'